violenzae/marlowe-movie-recommend/Work.md

 5/18/20

 spent today working either in dialogflow console tweaking the custom json responses or following along with the tutorial on backend/front end. the code end work is covered in the commits from today.

+5/19/20

+strugglebussing in dialogflow setting up a path tree that will ask all of the questions used in the movie api call.. which does not exist yet. ;-;

+possibly switching to TMDB instead of OMDB for api, it has discover feature for genre and year that will be more useful.